 What sort of cuts will I get?

-If you buy a whole or half of beef, you get to decide how the beef is cut and packaged, according to your tastes and needs.
+If you buy a whole or half, you get to decide how the beef is cut and packaged, according to your tastes and needs.
 It might sound overwhelming at first, we will walk you through the cut selection and help you fill out your cut request with the butcher.

 How much freezer space will I need for my beef?